facebookresearch/libri-light/data_preparation/README.md

 ## Download the data

-the data is spit into 3 subsets of increasing lengths (small, medium, large).
+The unlabelled data is spit into 3 subsets of increasing lengths (small, medium, large).
 These splits are done to enable doing experiments on smaller amounts of data (also, downloading the large dataset can take about one day).

 -  [unlab_small.tar  (  577 hours,  35 GB, 1135)](https://dl.fbaipublicfiles.com/librilight/data/unlab_small.tar)
 -  [unlab_medium.tar ( 5193 hours, 321 GB)](https://dl.fbaipublicfiles.com/librilight/data/unlab_medium.tar)